aomlomics/tourmaline/README.md

 * What type and length of sequencing was used? (e.g., MiSeq 2x150bp)
 * Do I have long enough sequening to do paired-end analysis, or do I have to do single-end analysis only?
-* What sequence processing has been done: Demultiplexing?
-Quality filtering?
+* What sequence pre-processing has been done already: Demultiplexing?
+Quality filtering and FastQC?
 Merging of paired reads?

 Evaluate the sample set and sample metadata.
 Ask yourself: